 Even studies show that dogs can help us fight depression.
 According to studies, the levels of oxytocin and cortisol in dogs and owners are closely associated.

-In other words, when your dog feels good around you, he makes you feel better.
+In other words, when your emotional support dog feels good around you, he makes you feel better.

 The mental benefits of having pets far outweigh personal sacrifices you might have to make.
 And while all dogs have the unique ability to reduce stress and anxiety, some are just better at it.

-The following list of best emotional support dogs is highly recommended for people fighting with depression and anxiety.
+The following list of best emotional support dogs is highly recommended for people fighting with depression, anxiety, or similar mental illness.

 You might not think of pugs as a great emotional support dog.
 After all, what pugs do through the day is lie around and sleep.
 But they are very easy to bond with.